The Journey: Tumultuous Times: Production

 The series is partly sponsored by the Media Development Authority of Singapore.
 Production began in June 2014.

 Similar to its predecessor, The Journey: A Voyage, Tumultuous Times uses CGI in its production.
 The series is Channel 8's 2014 year-end blockbuster celebrating 51 years of television.

 Original soundtrack

 There are three variations of the opening sequence (i.e. images of the theme song).
 The third opening sequence (episodes 25–30) uses the ending song, 《诀别书》, instead of the original theme song, 《信。约》, unlike the first two opening sequences, used between episodes 1-4 and episodes 5-24 respectively.

 Other media

-This series was adapted as a comic and has been selling at Popular Bookstores since November 2015, targeting at upper primary and secondary students.
+This series was adapted as a comic and has been selling at Popular Bookstores since November 2015, targeted at upper primary and secondary students.
 The comic showcases the best of the series, and is promoted by the Committee to Promote Chinese Language.

 Accolades

 Tumultuous Times garnered 19 nominations in 16 awards, the most nominations for a drama in Star Awards 2015, and won nine, which include Best Drama Serial.
 It also garnered two nominations in 10th Seoul International Drama Awards under the Best Drama Series and Best Director categories.